oskarrough/codesandnotes/content/Aspects/feature-detection-with-modernizr-and-polyfills.md

 Before Modernizr and such precise tools arrived, browser sniffing was used all the time.
 The concept is to test for a user-agent header which the browser sends, revealing which browser it is.
 So you knew that if it was Internet Explorer 8, this and that feature isn’t supported.

 This very quickly turned into a mess.
 The problem with this method is that you don't write your code based to the feature but to a specific browser version.
 Browsers get updated while versions numbers and features fly around.
-It's just not a very reliable method.
+It is not a very reliable method.

 Instead, you could and probably should use feature detection!